The Divorce Readiness Framework™

 Step 3: ORGANIZE

-What’s happening here: Clients often have the information — it’s just fragmented, emotional, or undocumented.
-This step creates order and credibility
+What’s happening here: You likely already have the information - it’s just fragmented, emotional, or undocumented.
+This step turns what you have into something usable.
+This is where your story becomes something that can be clearly understood, supported, and acted on.

 Goal: Create a clear, chronological timeline that supports legal strategy.